 That’s what I think is most notable about this book: rather than demand that teachers change everything they’re doing, the authors provide ways for educators to reflect on their practices, ask the right questions about what they're trying to achieve, and implement those targeted changes that aggregate impressive results over time.

-To whet your appetite, here are a few thought from Reading Reconsidered:
+To whet your appetite, here are a few thoughts from Reading Reconsidered:

 On the job of the reading teacher: